equinixmetal-archive/community/_posts/2020-09-25-rawkodes-live-update.md

 * Introduction to Tilt with Dan Bentley (Tilt) and Ellen Korbes (Tilt)
 * A Newcomers Guide to Kubernetes with David Simmons (QuestDb)
 * Introduction to Cilium with Ilya Dmitrichenko (Isovalent)

-In the last 7 days, the channel has seen decent growth.

-* 32 new subscribers, totalling 189.
-WoW 167% growth
-* 686 views of content, totalling 2300.
-WoW 48% growth
-* 112.4 hours of content viewed, totalling 320.
-WoW 31% growth
 <!--more-->
 ## Next Week